Jbleezy/BO1-Reimagined/README.md

 #### No Man's Land
 * Zombies now spawn at a consistent rate
 * Increased maximum amount of zombies that can spawn in from 20 to 24
+* Increased hellhounds' minimum health from 100 to 150
 * Now displays a more accurate time of how long you survived
-* Fixed a bug where dogs' health was not increased to what their health should be when they initially spawned
+* Fixed a bug where hellhounds' health was not increased to what their health should be when they initially spawned

 #### Sidequest
-* Full sidequest completable in solo
+* Full sidequest completable with any amount of players
 * Full sidequest completable without Richtofen
 * No longer requires the completion of previous sidequests
 * Part 1 reward - 90 second Death Machines for the rest of the match